How to Make a Gift Box Out of Scrapbook Paper

 Now you’ve got 3 edges up.
 You can glue this triangle down, too, if you’d like.

 Now turn your box the other way and fold that flap over.
-Secure with the Mod Podge.
+Secure with the Mod Podge or glue.

 The top is now DONE, baby!
 That was easy, right??

-How to Make the Bottom of the Box
+How to Make the Bottom of the Gift Box

-To make the bottom of the box, you’ll do all the same steps, but THIS time, you’ll first need to trim two sides 1/8″ so that it will be slightly smaller and will fit snugly under the top box.
+To make the bottom of the gift box, you’ll do all the same steps, but this time, you’ll first need to trim two of the adjacent sides 1/8″ so that the gift box will be slightly smaller and will fit snugly under the top lid of the box.

 Here you see I measured along the edge and bottom, 1/8″.
-Then I trimmed away.
+Then I trimmed it.

 Continue making the bottom the same as the top.

 This is what it should look like when you’re done both.
-Don’t mind if you’re inside doesn’t line up perfectly.
-This is good enough 🙂
+Don’t mind if your inside doesn’t line up perfectly.
+This is good enough. 🙂

 If done correctly, the bottom should fit right inside the top.